Contributing to GoodDollar

 add the following settings:

-Whether large or small, your contributions to this project take this initiative a step closer to reducing wealth inequality through blockchain technology.
+Your contributions to this project, whether large or small, take this initiative a step closer to the ultimate purpose of reducing wealth inequality through blockchain technology.
 Thank you for taking the time to contribute.

 Last updated